How Do Student Loans Work?

 How long does it take to pay off student loans on average?

-Depending on the type of loan and the repayment plan, you can take between five and 30 years to repay your student loans.
+Depending on the type of loan and the repayment plan, you can take five to 30 years to repay your student loans.
 A 10-year repayment plan is standard for federal student loans, but there are federal plans that you can repay in 20, 25, or even 30 years.
 For private student loans, you’ll usually have a choice of a range of repayment periods between five and 20 years, though you’ll typically enjoy lower interest rates if you opt for a shorter option.

 Do student loans destroy credit?